MOST 11-year-olds are more interested in football or the latest computer games than in campaigning for better road surfacing.

 “The best Christmas present he ever had was a pair of bright yellow trousers.”

-She also said the potholes, caused by heavy use from motorists taking children to nearby Shelley Primary School, had damaged vehicles and fears there could be an accident if someone swerved to avoid one.
+She also said the potholes, caused by heavy use from motorists taking children to nearby Shelley Primary School, had damaged vehicles and fears there could be an accident if someone swerved to

 Andrew is keeping up his campaign after nearby Moreton Road was resurfaced but Cripsey Avenue was left alone.